Synerty/peek-plugin-diagram/peek_plugin_diagram/doc-admin/overview.rst

 This allows values in the LiveDB plugin to change the colour, text value, etc of a shape displayed on the diagram.

+The Peek Diagram is aware of the LiveDB values that are currently being viewed by all viewers and continuously updates the LiveDB plugin with this list as "Priority Items".

 Model Set